 Bloggers, I’m serious when I say that CoSchedule makes it so super easy to manage my blog.
 It’s like an editorial calendar and social media manager all in one, and it integrates into my wordpress blog seamlessly so I really only have to log into one place instead of the three or four I was logging into every day before.
 It’s amazing.
 It currently only works with self-hosted wordpress blogs, but they are working on other integration soon-but if you have a self-hosted blog and you aren’t using co-schedule you’re probably doing more work than you have to be.

 Unfortunately when you’re writing blog posts out and scheduling them ahead, it can sometimes be tricky to keep up with which posts will be posted when.
 You kind of have to search for the date on the right side, and go into it to see some of the details, and then your page is filled with draft posts and it can be hard to go back and find the current live post or archived posts.
 Well, probably not difficult, but time consuming at least.
-Co-Schedule makes it super easy to see all of your planned blog posts and social media in one calendar view-which is so beautifully organized looking.
+I can only imagine what bigger companies with many social media handles do to manage all of this post scheduling-ensuring that the content is written; making sure the timing is right; that posts are scheduled for all social media platforms; and more.
+I’m pretty sure they have an entire team dedicated to it though, or an outsourced company that provides social media marketing jacksonville fl and in other locations.
+It’s not easy to manage social media all by yourself!
+But, Co-Schedule makes it super easy to see all of your planned blog posts and social media in one calendar view-which is so beautifully organized looking.
 Seriously, anyone who loves organization can totally geek out over this beauty.

 I can log into Co-Schedule and see an easy layout of what has been published as well as what will be published, and I can plan my posts on all of my accounts accordingly.
 It’s crazy easy, and so useful-I can’t believe I’ve been doing it the hard way all along when this beauty exists.
 Then if I decide I want to add a post, as I did on Sunday, September 6th for The Weekly Round-Up, I just click on that date and it pops up an easy window allowing me to schedule something out in advance.